NBA Rumors: Dwight Howard Reveals Why He Chose Wizards Over Warriors In Free Agency

 After being waived by the Brooklyn Nets, Dwight Howard received interest from various NBA teams who wanted to boost their frontcourt.
 One of the teams who called Howard in free agency was the reigning NBA champions, Golden State Warriors.
 Joining the Warriors would have given Howard the easiest path in winning his first NBA championship title.

 Unfortunately, instead of taking his talent to Golden State, Dwight Howard decided to sign a two-year, $10.9 million deal to team up with John Wall in the Washington Wizards.
-According to NBC Sports Washington, Howard admitted that he also gave the Warriors as strong consideration to be his next destination in free agency.
+According to NBC Sports Washington, Howard admitted that he also gave the Warriors strong consideration to be his next destination in free agency.
 However, his mindset immediately changed when Wall sent him a message on Instagram, asking him to join the Wizards.

 “Shoutout to John for reaching out to me and asking me about joining this team,” Howard said.
 “No lie, when I saw the message on Instagram, I really got so happy.
 I was like ‘John just DM’d me, oh man this is crazy!’
 After that, I really just started to put on my thinking cap.
 I just thought about all the possibilities.
 I was like ‘man, this could be the best spot for me.'”